FastEddyCurrent/zap2xml/README.md

 # zap2xml
-zap2xml in Python 2.7 for use on Openelec/Kody for the RaspberryPI
+zap2xml in Python 2.7 for use on Openelec/Kodi

 Requires Mechanize addon from superrepo